TheKursta/Smart_gardener/README.md

 # Smart_gardener
-Smart gardener is a project that involves microcontrollers and sensors taking care of plants by measuring air temmperature, humidity, soil moisture and watering them by using reservoirs atached to servos.
+**Smart gardener** is a project that involves microcontrollers and sensors taking care of plants by measuring air temperature, humidity, soil moisture and watering them by using reservoirs attached to servos.
-This is repository created for project and contains all necessesary codes for it and required information/instructions to replicate it.
+This is repository created for project and contains all necessary codes for it and required information/instructions to replicate it.

+**Overview of the project. ** User through Blynk app on mobile phone receives notifications daily remind to water the plant.
+By using ON/OFF button in the app, user can initiate water flow to plant.
+Water supply is controlled by servo motors that are connected to water reservoirs.
+Additionally, user can see other vital parameters for plant well-being: air temperature, humidity and soil temperature.
+Data received from sensors in microcontroller is sent to RasPI server through local WiFi.

 Required parts for this project are:
 - At least one [Wemos D1 mini](https://docs.wemos.cc/en/latest/d1/d1_mini.html) or any other ESP8266 based microcontroller.